jose/non-trivial-java-classes-to-study-search-based-software-testing-approaches/README.md

 statements is 1,109, and the average number of branches is 259.

-Java projects/classes and their dependencies are in the `subjects` directory and here is the of set of non-trivial Java classes organized by project:
+Java projects/classes and their dependencies are in the `subjects` directory and here is the set of non-trivial Java classes organized by project:

 | Java Project | Java Class |
 |:-------------|:-----------|